LONG READ: Can Europe keep the lights on this winter?

-Europe is facing a major energy crisis this winter that could see the lights go out.
+Europe is facing a major energy crisis this winter that will test the continent’s power supply systems to the limit.
 The EU has been rushing through a plan to reach zero-emissions by 2050, but as a result it has decommissioned too much generating capacity and left itself exposed to Russia’s threat to cut off gas supplies.

 On top of the gas shortage, some really bad luck has created a perfect storm.
 Germany’s poorly timed decision to shut down its coal-fired and nuclear power plants, France and the UK’s problems with their NPPs, and a scorching hot summer reducing water levels in hydropower reservoirs have all contributed to reducing Europe’s ability to generate electricity this winter.

 As the cold weather approaches, Europe has probably stored enough gas to get through a mild winter, but the European power system is in a delicate balance ,with many countries relying on a few big producers for power exports, creating vulnerabilities.
-If one big supplier like Germany runs out of fuel the resulting black- and brown-outs could ripple across the Continent.
+If one big supplier like Germany runs out of fuel then there is a very real risk that the resulting black- and brown-outs could ripple across the Continent.

 “Europe’s energy system faces unprecedented physical and institutional stress.
 The policy response so far has been excessively nationally focused and could undermine the goals of calming energy markets over the next 18 months and achieving ambitious decarbonisation targets,” The Bruegel think-tank said in a paper that also looked at the consequences for Europe’s Green Deal goals.